gitbong/gblog/README.md

 1. Include with a script tag, please make sure that include jquery/zepto before include gblog.js;
 2. Log your message like below:
 <pre>
-gblog("Hello you guys","I can help you to print your debug log on you mobile browser",...);
+gblog("Hello you guys","I can help you to print your debug log on your mobile browser",...);
 </pre>
 3. Open log panel by you gesture.
 Tap on the left of your mobile screen then tap on the right, L R L R L R... then you will see the log panel;